-Here we show the beta coefficients for the new content that can be introduced to correct the string unification.
-Inside the $\mathsf{SU(5)_L}$ group the notation, given in the $(\mathsf{SU(3)_{c},SU(2)_{L})_{Y}}$ structure, is the following:
+Here we give the beta coefficients for the non standard particle content that have to be introduced to correct the string unification.
+We use the $\mathsf{SU(5)_L}$ group notation, given in the $(\mathsf{SU(3)_{c},SU(2)_{L})_{Y}}$ form, as follows:

-and $F$ refers to Fermion's while $S$ refers to Scalar's.
+and $F$ refers to Fermions while $S$ refers to Scalars.